-- Conventional Loan – The standard home loan.
-Usually available with terms of 15 or 30 years with either adjustable or fixed rates.
+- Conventional Loan – The standard home loan – is usually available with 15 or 30 years terms with either adjustable or fixed rates.
 A 30-year fixed-rate loan tends to be the most popular choice for cash-strapped buyers.

 - FHA Loan – A federally backed loan for borrowers who don’t meet the requirements for a conventional loan.
 Usually available with down payments as low as 3.5%.
 Note that co-ops, fixer-uppers, and other property types are not eligible for FHA loans.

-- VA Loan – Available for current and former military members and backed by the Department of Veteran Affairs.
-VA loans can allow you to buy a home with zero money down, no mortgage insurance, and very attractive interest rates.
-However, you must meet the requirements as set out by the VA.
-Co-ops and a few condos don’t allow for VA loan purchases.
+- V.A.
+Loan – Available for current and former military members and backed by the Department of Veteran Affairs.
+V.A. loans can allow you to buy a home with zero money down, no mortgage insurance, and desirable interest rates.
+However, you must meet the requirements set out by the V.A.
+Co-ops, and a few condos don’t allow for V.A. loan purchases.

 - Jumbo Loan – A type of conventional loan that exceeds the loan limits of those backed by Freddie Mack and Fannie Mae.
-Usually comes with very strict requirements as they are riskier for the lender.
+Usually comes with stringent requirements as they are riskier for the lender.

 Find a Home and Make an OfferFind a Home and Make an Offer

-With your pre-approval letter now in hand, it’s time to start looking at properties for sale finally.
+With your pre-approval letter now in hand, it’s time to start looking at properties for sale.
 If you haven’t already, now would be a good time to enlist the services of a qualified real estate buyer’s agent.
 They can help you find the right property for your budget by writing an offer letter, negotiating, and walking you through the closing process.
-You’ll feel more secure when dealing with sellers and their listing agents when you have your agent.
+When you have your buyer’s agent, you’ll feel more secure when dealing with sellers and their listing agents.

 Try to be patient during the home search process.
 Real estate in NYC can be incredibly competitive, and it may take some time before you find a home that ticks most of the boxes.
 Even with an accepted offer, a lot can still go wrong and derail the deal before closing.
 Know the pitfalls ahead and how to avoid them.